 If you visit Malta, I strongly recommend that you make the time to visit some of the off-the-beaten-path beaches, towns and villages of Malta and especially its quieter sister islands, Gozo and Comino.
-You’ll get a glimpse into more traditional life and a chance to mingle with the friendly locals.
-Some of my top pick of ‘local’ hangouts introduced to me by my wonderful Maltese friends are:
+You’ll get a glimpse into more traditional life, a chance to mingle with the friendly locals and get off the beaten path in Malta.

 The Maltese Riviera (Ghajn Tuffieha beach), Malta